University of Nebraska Medical Center

 CHRI National Scientific Advisory Board

-CHRI pleased to announce its National Scientific Advisory Board.
-The members of the advisory board are experts in pediatric science at leading institutions around the U.S., bringing a wealth of experience and knowledge to the growing institute.
+CHRI's National Scientific Advisory Board is composed of experts in pediatric science at leading institutions around the U.S., bringing a wealth of experience and knowledge to the growing institute.
 The National Scientific Advisory Board will provide input on CHRI strategies, objectives, priorities and other institute-wide matters.
-They will meet twice a year, once virtually this summer, and in-person at the annual CHRI Conference, Nov.
-3 and 4.
+They will meet twice a year, once virtually this summer, and in-person at the annual CHRI Scientific Conference.

 The National Scientific Advisory Board members are: